algolia/search-bundle/README.md

 Abiding by the two rules above ensures that no useless update operations on Algolia servers are performed, and that all useful updates are performed.
 If you map something that is not known to Doctrine to an Algolia field, then the engine has no way to know when it changed, which may lead to useless updates and/or unexpected results.

-We can't enforce the 2 conditions above automatically, it is the programmer's responsibility to verify them.
+Since we can't enforce the 2 conditions above automatically it is the programmer's responsibility to verify them.

-The names of the fields to be used on Algolia's servers are deduced automatically form the names of the fields or properties being indexed:
+The names of the fields to be used on Algolia's servers are deduced automatically from the names of the fields or properties being indexed:
 - for indexed properties, the Algolia name is the name of the property
-- for indexed methods, the Algolia name is the name of the method, minus the leading "get" if the method starts with "get" then an uppercase letter, with the first letter is converted to lower case.
+- for indexed methods, the Algolia name is the name of the method, minus the leading "get" if the method starts with "get" then an uppercase letter.
+The first letter of the resulting name is converted to lower case.

-You can override the Algolia name by setting the algoliaName argument in the annotation declaration, like this:
+You can override the Algolia name by setting the `algoliaName` argument in the annotation declaration, like this:

 ```php
     /**